openshift/training/beta-2-setup.md

 * There is a single pod with a single container that has the label `name=hello-openshift-label`

-Edit `test-complete.json` and change the `host` stanza for the route to have the correct domain, matching the DNS configuration for your environment.
+Logged in as `joe`, edit `test-complete.json` and change the `host` stanza for the route to have the correct domain, matching the DNS configuration for your environment.
 Once this is done, go ahead and use `osc` to apply it.
 You should see something like the following:

         osc create -f test-complete.json
         hello-openshift-pod